 For non-profit minors, please see Kathryn Ivey in 3041 McCarty D

-For Certified Family Life Educator (CFLE) certificate, please see Dr. Suzanna Smith in 3026 McCarty D
+For Certified Family Life Educator (CFLE) certificate, please see Dr. Jen Doty in 3 McCarty D

 - Pre-Practicum Checklist

-Students completing the FYCS major MUST complete the following with a C or better PRIOR to being enrolled in Practicum:
+As of Fall 2019, students completing the FYCS major must complete the following with a C or better prior to being enrolled in Practicum:

 Students completing the Minor in Nonprofit Organizational Leadership MUST complete FYC4409: Working with Nonprofit Organizations in Community Settings – earning a B or better – PRIOR to being enrolled in Practicum.
 Please note: FYC4409 is ONLY offered during the Fall semester.

-Students completing the Certified Family Life Educator certificate MUST complete FYC4503: Methods of Family Life Education with a C or better and make an appointment with Dr. Suzanna Smith in order to make sure all prerequisites have been met AND that the intended site meets CFLE requirements.
+Students completing the Certified Family Life Educator certificate MUST complete FYC4503: Methods of Family Life Education with a C or better and make an appointment with Dr. Jen Doty in order to make sure all prerequisites have been met AND that the intended site meets CFLE requirements.